neurabytes/nb-automation-devtools/README.md

 1. `ChocoToolSetup.ps1`: Ensures that Chocolatey is installed and then facilitates the installation, upgrade, or uninstallation of a predefined list of developer tools.
 2. `PyenvSetup.ps1`: Facilitates the installation or uninstallation of `pyenv-win` on Windows platforms.
+3. `ChocoInstallDocker.ps1`: Installs Docker Desktop for Windows using Chocolatey.

 ## Prerequisites